Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Stability in the Semidiscrete Setting

 As a stability criterion, the entropy inequality $\partial_t U + \partial_x F \leq 0$ will be used.
 The numerical flux $\fnum$ is entropy stable in the sense of Tadmor \cite{tadmor1987numerical, tadmor2003entropy}, i.e. in a semidiscrete scheme, if

 since the entropy variables are the same as the conserved variables $u$.
-The flux $\fnum$ is entropy conservative, if equality holds in \eqref{eq:fnum-EC-condition}.

-To demonstrate the close connection to the FD framework, we consider first the matrix form \eqref{eq:Burgers_System2}.
+The flux $\fnum$ is entropy conservative if equality holds in \eqref{eq:fnum-EC-condition}.
+Condition \eqref{eq:fnum-EC-condition} considers especially the behaviour of the numerical flux at the boundaries between two elements.
+We have to do the same in the following. \begin{ex} To demonstrate the close connection to the FD framework, we consider first the matrix form \eqref{eq:Burgers_System2}.
 For the extension of the SBP CPR methods to the system \eqref{eq:Burgers_System2}, we apply a tensor product structure. $\otimes$ denotes the bilinear \emph{Kronecker product} and $A_G$ is the block diagonal matrix, where the diagonal blocks are the symmetric matrices \eqref{MatrixA}.
-If we apply the SBP CPR method for the system \eqref{eq:Burgers_System2}, we are not able to prove stability similar to the FD framework.
-Therefore, we employ a skew-symmetric formulation for \eqref{eq:Burgers_System2} and the CPR method with Gau\ss-Lobatto-Legendre nodes reads
+If we apply the SBP CPR method for the system \eqref{eq:Burgers_System2} directly, we are not able to prove stability similar to the FD framework.
+Therefore, we employ a skew-symmetric formulation for \eqref{eq:Burgers_System2}.
+The resulting CPR method with Gauss-Lobatto-Legendre nodes in one element $e$ reads

 where $\vecfnum$ is the numerical flux and $\vec{u}= \l(u_0( \zeta_0), \dots, u_0(\zeta_p),u_1(\zeta_0), \dots, u_M(\zeta_p)\right)^T$ is the combination vector from SBP CPR and polynomial chaos.
 Investigating $\L^2$ stability, we multiply \eqref{eq:CPR_systemI} by $\vec{u}^T (\mat{M}\otimes \hat{\I})$.
 Applying the SBP property \eqref{eq:SBP}, $\beta=\frac{2}{3}$ and simple calculations\footnote{Details of the calculation can be found in section \ref{Appendix_Stability}.}, we get